sujayy1983/Home-Device-Automation-Framework/README.md

    Note: Few entries are intentionally removed for security reasons.
    ![OS detection of home devices](/static/img/sampleosdetect.png)

 5. Assuming that the app is running on a Raspberry Pi and is running 24*7.
 You'll need to configure audio in case it isnt configured yet.
-This app can be used as a Wifi operated doorbell by accessing this app once we are in home Wifi range from a handheld device and triggering one of the doorbell like mp3s placed on the Pi.
+This app has an option 'Wifi Door bell', to make good use of it our handheld should be in the Home WiFi range and a few mp3s must be placed in the mp3 directory created within this repo.
+The directory 'mp3' is created once we run this app or we can create it manually before starting the app.

 ```
 sudo apt-get install -y alsa-utils  mpg321 lame
 sudo modprobe snd_bcm2835
 ```

 ![Wifi based doorbell](/static/img/samplewifidoorbell.png)

 6. Enable a service on the server.
 On my Raspberry Pi 3 I have AIY Google voicekit setup.
 The service is enabled or disable via this app.

 ![Google AIY service control](/static/img/sampleaiy.png)

 7. Initial analysis of Kaggle labelled datasets
    This tells us maximum occurrences per column
-   Step1: Upload a csv dataset using upload options.
+   - Upload a csv dataset using upload options.
-   Step2: Select a dataset and select top occurrence count in rows.
+   - Select a dataset and select top occurrence count in rows.
-   TBD

 ### What does this tool leverage